vkhazin/fe-intro-courseware/README.md

 At the end of the course, you will be able to:

 * Build a website with various pages
-* Style the appearance of the Html using CSS
+* Style an appearance of the Html using CSS
 * Make websites interactive using JavaScript
 * Write functions using JavaScript
 * Understand the flow of a program